!

 E. Assessment of Program Effectiveness

-In 2023, Grainger has focused its efforts on making enhancements on to our vendor diligence program, and we expect that refining our protocols will be an ongoing process.
+In 2024, Grainger has focused its efforts on executing on our vendor diligence program, and we expect that refining our protocols will be an ongoing process.
 We expect to develop meaningful metrics to assess the effectiveness of our program in preventing and/or reducing forced/child labour as our program matures.

 Approval and Attestation

-In accordance with the requirements of the Act, and in particular section 11 thereof, I attest that I have reviewed the information contained in the report for the entity or entities listed above.
-Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Act, for the reporting year listed above
+In accordance with the requirements of the Fighting Against Forced Labour and Child Labour in Supply Chains Act (Act), and in particular section 11 thereof, I, in the capacity of Secretary and Board Director, attest that I have reviewed the information contained in the report on behalf of the governing body of the entities listed above.
+Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Act, for the reporting year listed within this report.

 Full Name: William Chung